-HPVM includes backends for CPUs and NVIDIA GPUs (using cuDNN for tensor ops and OpenCL for non-tensor computations).
-HPVM comes with an easy-to-use install script that automates the process of installing and patching LLVM 9.0, and automatically installs the necessary python packages.
-The release includes multiple benchmarks (10 CNN benchmarks and 5 non-tensor benchmarks) as well as unit tests and regression tests.
+HPVM includes backends for CPUs, NVIDIA GPUs (using cuDNN for tensor ops and OpenCL for non-tensor computations), and Intel FPGAs (using Intel FPGA SDK for OpenCL).
+HPVM comes with an easy-to-use install script that automates the process of installing and patching LLVM 13.0, and automatically installs the necessary python packages.
+The release includes multiple benchmarks, both general and DNN benchmarks, as well as unit tests and regression tests.

 HPVM can be downloaded from our public GitLab repository.
 Read our online documentation for how to build, install, and use HPVM.
 HPVM is provided under the Apache 2.0 License with LLVM Extensions (the same as used by the LLVM infrastructure).
 Any questions or suggestions can be directed to: hpvm-dev at lists.cs.illinois.edu.